Campervan Life in a time of Coronavirus:

 Ring your GP surgery if it’s open, or dial 111 for the 24-hour NHS service if you have any of the following symptoms:

-- Or if you have been in contact with someone who has the virus.
+- If you have been in contact with someone who has the virus.

 Should you Self-Isolate in a Campervan?

 If you are feeling well, but are in a high risk age group, or have underlying health issues, you must still stay away from other people, and especially groups of people.
 There is some evidence that people can pass the virus on even before their symptoms show up.
 So If you are lucky enough to own a campervan, this can help you stay safe and avoid other people, while having fun.

 Travel Advice: COVID-19

 If you live abroad or have been hoping to travel abroad and are concerned about the border closures and lockdowns in Europe due to the coronavirus, see the Foreign Office Advice for Travellers on the Government website for the latest news.